One dentist’s take on the benefits of VOCO’s Ionolux.

 Tell us about how Ionolux handles.

 In my analogy, I compare it to flowable composites.
-You got everything from Revolution by Kerr, that is one of the runniest flowables ever made, but sold well, and you have others that are thicker, like VOCO’s GrandioSO Heavy Flow, and everything in between.
+You got everything from Revolution by Kerr, which is one of the runniest flowables ever made, but sold well, and you have others that are thicker, like VOCO’s GrandioSO Heavy Flow, and everything in between.
 Depending on which dentist you talk to, every dentist has their favorite, based on how it handles.
 When it comes to Ionolux, it’s a thicker material than some resin-modified glass ionomers.
 It’s definitely not runny.
 It has more body, so you can manipulate and contour it more like a traditional composite.

 It’s thicker, so it doesn’t run, move or stick to your instrument when you try to adapt it, whereas some of the resin-based glass ionomers are runny when placed and you can’t really adapt or manipulate them much.